redtigercrypto/defiscan1/src/content/protocols/compound-v3.md

 ### Avice for improvement

 Compound V3 could become stage 1 by increasing the security council's threshold to be above 50% of signers.
-The upgradeadbility could be highly increased by enforcing that the upgrade process prevents redeployments of a `Comet` not deployed by the `CometFactory` and abandoning ownership to of the `Configurator` and `CompoundGovernor` proxies.
+The upgradeadbility could be highly increased by enforcing that the upgrade process prevents redeployments of a `Comet` not deployed by the `CometFactory` and abandoning ownership of the `Configurator` and `CompoundGovernor` proxies.
 The Accessibility could be easily enhanced to a low risk by deploying the frontend on IPFS and listing multiple access points on the [frontend repository](https://github.com/compound-finance/palisade).

 > Overall score: Stage 0